 Consider which part (or parts) of your name you could accentuate to make your signature distinctively yours.
-You could make your initials stand out as part of your complete signature or simply use your initials alone.
+You could make your initials stand out as part of your complete signature or use your initials alone.
 If you go by your last name, you may want to emphasize it in your signature.
-An email signature allows room for both a typed name as well as a personalized signature.
+An email signature allows for both a typed name and a personalized signature.

 3. Focus on Certain Letters for Emphasis

 You could capitalize your initials and make the rest smaller to give it a bold appearance.
 If your initials are clear, you can make the rest of your name a scrawl to give it a graphic appeal.